 Education enables upward socioeconomic mobility and is a key to escaping poverty.
 Consequently, to create sustainable futures, there must be educated workers who can support government agencies, private-sector businesses, and other organizations that fuel economic growth.
 To build an educated workforce, children must be provided the opportunity to learn.
 Massive open online courses can provide learning that is as immersive and detailed as any classroom experience to thousands of children who previously had little or no schooling.

-The pace of innovation is rapidly accelerating, causing exponential socioeconomic changes.
-People are understandably concerned about the future of work.
-According to The World Economic Forum, over 60% of children entering primary school today will eventually have jobs that do not exist yet.
+Rapid innovation is causing exponential socioeconomic changes.
+According to the World Economic Forum, over 60% of children entering primary school today will eventually have jobs that do not exist yet.
 More than 250 million children remain out of school, but even when traditional education is available, it has not universally kept pace to prepare youth for the current or future world of work.
 The World Economic Forum estimates that more than half (54%) of all employees will require significant reskilling by 2022.
 The World Bank estimates that 60% of the world’s population remains excluded from the ever-expanding digital economy, the new economy.
 Such exclusion is both unjust and unsustainable.
-Governments need to create the right conditions, but corporations are in a unique position to contribute—especially companies like SAP.
+Governments need to create the right conditions, but corporations are in a unique position to contribute – especially companies like SAP.

 With more than 437,000 customers in 180+ countries, SAP is connected to 77% of the world’s transaction revenue, 78% of the world’s food, and 58% of UN member governments.
-Just recently, SAP has embarked on a partnership with UNICEF, focused on developing scalable education and workforce models.
-Key to this effort will be deep partnership with local governments to ensure the investment is sustainable and directly integrated into the formal and informal education systems.
-Our collaboration aims to positively impact more than 1.5 million young people with 21st-century digital and life skills by 2022.
+In September 2019, SAP announced a partnership with UNICEF to support Generation Unlimited, a global public-private partnership with the goal to prepare 2 billion youth for decent work and active citizenry by 2030.

-Africa Code Week (Africa) and Code Unnati (India) are just two of SAP’s signature Corporate Social Responsibility programs meant to build digital skills.
+In Africa, Africa Code Week is a signature initiative where SAP has joined forces with UNESCO to train youth in coding skills for sustained impact.
+In India, Code Unnati teaches thousands of youth across states how to be proficient in next-generation skills and be workforce-ready.
+In Middle East and North Africa, Digital Skills for Today conducts rigorous bootcamps and training sessions for youth in refugee camps to empower them with digital skills and ensure that they have decent jobs and happier lives.
 In 2019, SAP digital skills and coding programs trained 56,000 teachers, engaged 4.5 million young people and spanned 105 countries.
 Programs include Meet and Code (Europe), Latin Code Week (LAC), Early College High Schools (United States, Canada), Let’s Talk Science (Canada), ASEAN Data Science Explorers (Asia), and Young ICT Explorers (Australia), to name a few.

 SAP’s largest global volunteering initiative is Global Month of Service.
 For 15 years, employees have volunteered for different projects during the month of October.
-But the need for volunteers doesn’t go away when corporate campaigns like Month of Service end.
 To keep pace with changing community needs globally, SAP CSR has shifted its support model to enable and encourage volunteers to get involved when and where the need arises.

-Educating women and men equally is another key element of creating a sustainable future.
-However, many women around the world are denied the opportunity to learn.
-As SAP is committed to ensuring inclusion in education, together with Karlie Kloss, an international supermodel and entrepreneur, SAP aims to increase access to STEAM opportunities for young women.
-Karlie and her coding organization Kode with Klossy are helping to drive meaningful experience by bridging the technical skills gap, encouraging and enabling the next generation of innovators to pursue their passion within science, technology, engineering, arts and maths (STEAM) in a technology-driven world.
+SAP is committed to ensuring inclusion in education and to educating men and women equally.
+Africa Code Week sees more than 46% female participation.
+In Code Unnati, we encourage women and girls, especially in rural communities, to learn computer skills and become employable.
+Together with Karlie Kloss, an international supermodel and entrepreneur, SAP aims to increase access to STEAM opportunities for young women.
+Karlie and her coding organization – Kode with Klossy – are helping to drive meaningful experience by bridging the technical skills gap.
+She’s encouraging and enabling the next generation of innovators to pursue their passion within science, technology, engineering, arts, and maths (STEAM) in a technology-driven world.

 These are just a few of the many ways in which SAP is putting people and education first – at the heart of digital transformation, as are the following activities: